Remarkable Quilled Mandalas and Geometric Paper Art

 Here's another neat design with metallic accents... this one is by book artist and quiller Melissa Schnaible in Ohio who has a knack for creating pristine work.
 You just know this one gleams in person and the use of patterned papers adds interest.

-Bangalore artist Ragini Gupta Chakravarty (@ginsdesk on Instagram) is another versatile maker who draws intricate mandalas and creates quilled ones too.
+Bangalore artist Ragini Gupta Chakravarty (@ginsdesk on Instagram) [edit: no longer available] is another versatile maker who draws intricate mandalas and creates quilled ones too.
 For this example made up of domed tight coils, she first marked the background paper with lightly penciled guidelines and used pinpricks to achieve perfect circles.

 Miriam Fitzgerald Juskova in Ireland describes herself as a visual artist and paper artist with a love of geometry and mandalas.
 She notes that this all-white piece is a favorite design of hers although I have to say the colorful one below it is gorgeous too... plus offering prints to hang as wall art is such a smart way to extend one's work.